 - The implication that urban Americans are not as "American" or "patriotic" as their small-town relations is a well-known Berserk Button of The Daily Show's Jon Stewart (as well as many urban Americans; Stewart himself is a New York City native).
 The attitude itself can be found as far back as Thomas Jefferson, who maintained that America ought to be a primarily agrarian nation for democracy to survive (he lived before urbanization became a widespread phenomenon, so it's a bit more excusable).

-- The 2004 presidential election (the one where George W. Bush was re-elected) in particular brought the "red state vs blue state" divide to the forefront (red and blue are traditionally assigned to conservative Republicans and liberal Democrats, respectively).
+- The 2004 presidential election (the one where George W. Bush was re-elected) in particular brought the "red state vs blue state" divide to the forefront (red and blue are traditionally — since the 2000 presidential election, that is — assigned to conservative Republicans and progressive Democrats, respectively).
+This is even more noticeable when you look at election results by county.
+Counties in urban and suburban areas tend to go for Democrats, while rural counties tend to go for Republicans.

 - In 18th century England, one of the two main political factions referred to itself as the "Country Party" and accused its opponents of being a "Court Party" (as in the Court of the King, not the justice system) that cared only for the interests of powerful and well-connected people in the capital.